Analyzing Data...

 Litigation is slower than negotiation.
 Discovery (document exchange, depositions) can take months.
 Your attorney should prepare you thoroughly before your deposition, update you on any motions filed, and keep you informed about the trial timeline.
 Most cases still settle during litigation, often after mediation.

 After agreeing to a settlement, your attorney should provide a written closing statement showing the gross settlement, attorney fees, case costs, medical lien payments, and your net amount.
-The check often arrives in 2-6 weeks after signing the release.
-Delays usually come from lien negotiations with health insurers - your attorney should explain any holdups.
+The check typically arrives in 2-6 weeks after signing the release.
+Delays usually come from lien negotiations with health insurers — your attorney should explain any holdups.